52nd Consecutive Annual Conclave

-The centerpiece of this weekend’s agenda is the guided fishing experience all day Saturday June 11th.
-Four top rated guides who all fish the Peconic bays will lead four sessions to share their experience reading the water for features that produce fish (structure, rips, bottom contour changes and color changes).
+The centerpiece of this weekend’s agenda is the guided fishing experience all day Saturday October 26th.
+Four top rated guides who all fish Peconic Bay will lead four sessions to share their experience reading the water for features that produce fish (structure, rips, bottom contour changes and color changes).

 The principle goal of the program is to familiarize anglers with observation, evaluation and fishing techniques that will improve their rate of success in locating and catching fish with a fly rod in saltwater.
 Some knowledge of fly fishing equipment, rigging and casting will be assumed, so if you are lacking in these areas you should strongly consider enrollment in the beginners program that will be conducted that same morning and join the guides for the afternoon part of the program.
 The guides will address the collective group for the first 15 minutes of the session and then set everyone loose fishing while they attempt to provide as much individual assistance to each angler as possible.
 The guides will have experienced Salty members as assistants to ensure that every gets their questions answered.
 Anglers will need to attend sessions with their own gear and flies.
 Subjects covered by the guides during the session will include: